Quality education helps youth and adults achieve their full potential

 Often, the most common approach to teaching early math skills is to focus on memorizing numbers alongside letters.
 However, learning to count by rote only teaches children number words and order, not number sense.
 That is why children at Tazewell Woodford Head Start are learning to sort and subitize (the ability to see a small amount and know how many there are without counting).
 The ability to subitize at a young age can lead to a better understanding of adding and subtracting; and children build scientific inquiry skills when they sort, compare, describe, and put things in order.

-Our S3 initiative is a collaboration between public schools in Peoria and Tazewell counties and United Way partner agencies.
+Our Supporting Student Success (S3) initiative is a collaboration between public schools in Peoria and Tazewell counties and United Way partner agencies.
 S3 focuses on improving academic achievement by providing in-school counseling and group support for substance abuse, violence prevention and mental health.